keidachird/scandiweb-test-client/README.md

 It is build on React using Sass for styling.
 For hosting service I used [netlify](https://www.netlify.com/).

-You can access this api by clicking [here](https://scandiweb-test-client.netlify.app/).
+You can access UI by clicking [here](https://scandiweb-test-client.netlify.app/).

 ## Stack